 - Their trend of growth ie more bacterial or more fungal

-Since its inception, Soil Foodweb Institute NZ (SFI NZ) has been working with 10s of thousands of agriculture and horticultural growers throughout both islands of New Zealand to help them improve the health and productivity of their soils.
+Since its launch, Soil Foodweb NZ has been working with tens of thousands of agriculture and horticultural growers throughout both islands of New Zealand to help them improve the health and productivity of their soils.

-Cherryle Prew, Owner and Manager of Soil Foodweb NZ, has been working in the industry since 1991 when she bought and began operating a Certified Organic Kiwifruit Orchard in Te Puke.
+Cherryle Prew, Founder of Soil Foodweb NZ, has been working in the industry since 1991 when she bought and began operating a Certified Organic Kiwifruit Orchard in Te Puke.
 Prior to opening the New Zealand Lab she had worked as consultant for an organic packhouse and spent 3 years as an Organic Systems Auditor for SGG and Bio-Gro NZ.